batako/react-native-skia-sprite-animator/docs/editor_api.md

 ## Migration notes (v0.2 → v0.3)

 - Renderer inputs remain unchanged: `SpriteAnimator` and `spriteStorage` still expect the v0.2 schema.
-- Editor state tracks frames by `id` internally, but templates strip ids during export so runtime components continue to work without modification.
+- Editor state tracks frames by `id` internally, but `exportJSON()` strips ids during export so runtime components continue to work without modification.
 - Use `DefaultSpriteTemplate.fromJSON()` to load legacy spriteStorage payloads into the editor before editing.
 - Undo depth now defaults to 50 snapshots; adjust `historyLimit` if you need more/less aggressive memory usage.